Page Top

 The Scoring Sections and range of scores are shown in "Scoring sections and range of scores for each level."

-Can we compare the scores of the new test and the old test?
+Can we compare the scores of the current test and the old test through 2009?

-Since the content of the new test and the scoring method are different from the old test, the scores from the new test cannot be compared to those of the old test.
+Since the content of the current test and the scoring method are different from the old test, the scores from the current test cannot be compared to those of the old test.

-In order to pass, (1) total score needs to be at or above the point required for passing (overall pass mark) and (2) score in each scoring section needs to be at or above the minimum point required for passing (sectional pass mark).
+Examinees pass the JLPT when they take all required test sections and (1) have a total score to be at or above the Overall Pass Mark and (2) all scores of scoring sections are to be at or above the Sectional Pass Marks.
 If there is even one scoring section where the score is below the sectional pass mark, examinees are determined to have failed, no matter how high the total score he/she might have.

 Scoring sections of N1-N3 and N4-N5 are different.
 Overall pass marks and sectional pass marks for each level are shown in the table below.